 - Food cost: 28% at €32 selling price

-- Plan: Promote until January, then replace
+- Plan: Promote through January, then switch

 January replacement: Beef stew (24% food cost)

-Measure the impact on your overall margin
+Measure overall margin impact

-- Total revenue from seasonal dishes
+- Total revenue from seasonal offerings

 - Total ingredient costs for seasonal dishes

-- Calculate extra profit per week
+- Calculate additional weekly profit

 How do you analyze seasonal margin in 5 steps?